httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Representation Digests

-Representation digests help verify the integrity of the entire representation data that has been uploaded so far, which might strech across multiple requests.
+Representation digests help verify the integrity of the entire representation data that has been uploaded so far, which might stretch across multiple requests.

 If the client knows the integrity digest of the entire representation data before creating an upload resource, it can include the `Repr-Digest` header field when creating an upload ({{upload-creation}}).
 Once the upload is completed, the server can compute the integrity digest of the received representation data and compare it to the provided digest.
 If the digests don't match, the server SHOULD consider the upload failed, not process the representation further, and signal the failure to the client.
 This way, the integrity of the entire representation data can be protected.